deggeroni/fakenews/README.md

 CAP-241: Computação Aplicada of Graduate degree program in National Institute for Space Research (INPE)

-This model was made using Lua Programming Language and can be executed by using Terra-ME: http://www.ccst.inpe.br/modelagem/terra-me-ambiente-computacional-multi-paradigma-para-o-desenvolvimento-de-modelos-integrados-natureza-sociedade/
+This model was made using Lua Programming Language and can be executed [by using Terra-ME](http://www.ccst.inpe.br/modelagem/terra-me-ambiente-computacional-multi-paradigma-para-o-desenvolvimento-de-modelos-integrados-natureza-sociedade/)

 An empiric fake news spreading model using cellular automata.